bliutwo/pomodoro/README.md

 # 2020 Update

-## Latest update
+## Latest update (4/19/2020, 17:08)

-**UPDATE (4/19/2020)**: I've finished the main functionality of the GUI app.
+I've finished the main functionality of the GUI app.
 There are several issues and bugs I plan to fix, but since I mainly need to study material for job interviews (algorithms and such), I'll postpone the fixing and cross-platform release to another weekend.
 For now, I have a working application that is better than my previous iteration.